gavinanderegg/gavinanderegg.github.io/_posts/2023-05-09-bluesky-frustrations.md

 * Some of the Bluesky’s technical approaches are novel, I worry that some people may be blinded by the lack of privacy they provide.
 * It’s also unclear what the monetization strategy is.
 A bad funding model could make the service less fun in a hurry.

 All of these are challenges for the future.
 I selfishly wish that more people would focus on improving Activity Pub and Mastodon.
-They’re things that exist today.
+I also think that Bluesky might be more popular as a small, quirky, centralized platform than it will be once its promises are fulfilled.

 <hr>